SURREAL ADVENTURES

 THE RETURN: Chronicles of Elysium’s Passage

-1. The Ascent is the first novel in the Chronicles of Elysium’s Passage that’s foundational to everything that happens in the following narratives that embark on an adventure that will surprise and delight the reader like no other book.
+1. The Ascent is the first novel in the Chronicles of Elysium’s Passage that’s foundational to everything that happens in the following narratives, which embark on an adventure that will surprise and delight the reader like no other book.

 It all begins with an extreme adventure of climbing a remote and challenging mountain somewhere in the Andes.
 Just as James, the protagonist, is about to reach the mountain summit, he falls into an abyss that leaves him in a coma for almost a year.

-After being airlifted by a forestry helicopter and flown back to London, where his body remains for almost a year.
-Eventually, he learns it was not him but his body that was rescued.
+After being airlifted by a forestry helicopter and flown back to London, where his body remained for almost a year.
+Eventually, he learns it was not he but his body that was rescued.
 Several days later, without understanding what happened, he continues to climb to the summit in an alternate dimension of higher consciousness.

 Fortuitously, he meets two adventurers on the summit ridge who are no longer of this world.
 After that, his surreal life leads him to several new adventures in the subsequent chronicles that include a rich mix of adventure, romance, and fantasy, along with profound discussions of philosophy, spirituality and the afterlife.

-2. The Summit, the second novel in the Chronicles of Elysium’s Passage, carries on where James, the narrator and protagonist, is taught more about a multidimensional reality that he finds difficult to comprehend.
+2. The Summit, the second novel in the Chronicles of Elysium’s Passage, continues where James, the narrator and protagonist, is taught more about a multidimensional reality that he finds difficult to comprehend.

 Not only does he find he’s not as clever as he imagined, but his off-world companions on the summit demonstrate that much of what he believed about life was not just parochial but wrong.
 At first, he finds this difficult to comprehend since their teachings are contrary to his limited understanding of non-material reality.

-After being tricked into teleporting off a ledge where he was trapped, James becomes aware of the new reality that makes him capable of far more adventures than could have ever been experienced previously in his physical body back home.
+After being tricked into teleporting off a ledge where he was trapped, James becomes aware of a new reality that makes him capable of far more adventures than he could have ever experienced previously in his physical body back home.

 Now, if only he would win over the only woman in this life who matters, the nurse on the other side of the veil, who continually demonstrates her unconditional love toward his healing.